-- With [►2: Image jump w/ △], you can display only images and movies with a specific rating. - With [▶2: Slide show], you can play back only images and movies with a specific rating. - With Digital Photo Professional (provided software, p.350), you can select only images and movies with a specific rating (still photos only). - With Windows 7 and Windows Vista, you can see each file's rating as part of the file information display or in the provided image viewer (still photos only).
+- With [►2: Image jump w/ △], you can display only images and movies with a specific rating. - With [►2: Slide show], you can play back only images and movies with a specific rating. - With Digital Photo Professional (provided software, p.364), you can select only images and movies with a specific rating (still photos only). - With Windows 7 or Windows Vista, etc., you can see each file's rating as part of the file information display or in the provided image viewer (still photos only).